tommeramber/GitOps-For-Multi-Openshift-Cluster-Management/README.md

 1. [Core](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/core) - Every built-in component in Openshift/Kubernetes
 2. [Operators](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/operators) - Everything related to OLM operators, including imageContentSourcePolicies (ICSP), catalogSources , Subscriptions, CustomResources relevant for the specific Operator, etc.
 3. [Apps](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/apps) - Everything extra i.e. PersistentStorage 3rd Party CSI (e.g. Trident), helm operators / deployments for PaaS teams (e.g. Grafana, SealedSecrets, metricbeat, etc.)
-4. [Argo-Objects](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/argo-objects) - **This is the main directory that we are going to use with this project**; It holds 2 things we must work with in Argo - 1 `projects` 2 `applicationsets`.
+4. [Argo-Objects](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/argo-objects) - **This is the main directory that we are going to use with this project**; It holds 2 things we must work with in Argo -

    4.1. **Argo Projects** - Logical separation to envrionments inside Argo; It can be used purely for organizing your apps and you can grant access to other teams in your organization to specific projects.
 In our case there is going to be a project per repo dir (core, apps, operators).

    4.2. **Argo ApplicationSets** - Points ArgoCD to directories that holds our components, and it will create Argo Application for each of our charts, based on the `values-<env>.yaml` file with for our specific environment.
 In our case there is going to be an applicationset per repo dir (core, apps, operators).

 # Instructions